-If seven years pass, but the purchaser doesn't submit an application for a tax deed, and no other administrative or legal proceeding, including a bankruptcy, is on record, the tax certificate expires and becomes null and void.
+And if seven years pass after the date of the tax certificate's issuance, but the purchaser doesn't submit an application for a tax deed, and no other administrative or legal proceeding, including a bankruptcy, is on record, the tax certificate expires and becomes null and void.
 (Fla.
 Stat. § 197.482).

 So long as the purchaser applies for a tax deed before the certificate expires, the clerk of the circuit court will hold a tax deed sale.
 The home is sold at a public auction to the highest bidder.
 (Fla.
 Stat. § 197.502).